mycrazycracy/Backends-for-SRE19/README.md

 Git clone this repository in the sre19 directory.
 To score the systems, you need to download the Key files provided by NIST.
 I only include the scoring tools provided during NIST SRE19.
 The tools are developed by NIST.

-## Last words

-Please try these backends.
-If you find anything wrong, please make a issue.
-I will try to improve it.
-Enjoy!